 How Do I Apply for a Compact State Nursing License?

-Are you wondering, “How do I apply for a compact state nursing license?”
-The Nursing License Compact, or NLC, allows nurses to hold multistate licenses, eliminating the need to apply for multiple licenses.
-You must live in a member jurisdiction and apply through your nursing board to get one.
+The Nurse Licensure Compact, or NLC, allows nurses to hold multistate licenses, eliminating the need to apply for multiple licenses.
+You must live in a member nursing compact state and apply through your nursing board to get a compact license.

-The process of becoming an RN is determined by each state.
-While there are some differences, all states share certain requirements, such as completing a nurse training program (e.g., a baccalaureate nursing degree) and obtaining a nursing license.
+Each state determines the process of becoming a registered nurse (RN).
+While there are some differences, all states share certain requirements, such as completing a nursing degree and passing a background check.

 Despite these similarities, in previous years, nurses had to undergo the licensure process all over again to obtain a new license from another state if they wanted to move or work across state lines.
-The Nurse Licensure Compact is an attempt to streamline the process by reducing bureaucracy.
+The Nurse Licensure Compact (NLC) is an attempt to streamline the process.

 portrait of madonna nursing student